Keep reading to learn what to expect in Quartzsite –> the good, the bad but mostly just the truth.

-If you’ve been to other RV shows, do not expect a large number of vendors or RV manufacturers in Quartzsite as many of the national brands are not represented, especially during a COVID year.
+If you’ve been to other RV shows, do not expect a large number of vendors or RV manufacturers in Quartzsite as many of the national brands are not represented.
 However, the tent and RVs can get crowded during peak times, so arriving early is recommended to miss the crowds.

 Quartzsite Pow Wow Rock and Gem Show

 Roundhounds, aka rock enthusiasts, travel from across the country for the Arizona gem and mineral shows.